JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 * **Weaknesses:** Assigning accurate monetary values to all costs and benefits, especially intangible ones (like environmental impact or social well-being), can be challenging and subjective.
 The results of a CBA are highly dependent on the assumptions made and the discount rate used.
 It might also oversimplify complex issues by focusing solely on economic factors.
 * **Overall:** A powerful tool for evaluating the economic implications of decisions.
 However, it's crucial to acknowledge its limitations and to consider non-economic factors alongside the quantitative results.
 Transparency in the assumptions and calculations is essential for its credibility.

+{{< /details >}}

 **In Conclusion:**

 These three frameworks offer different lenses through which to approach decision-making.

 They are not mutually exclusive and can even be used in conjunction.
 For instance, a SWOT analysis might help identify potential areas for a cost-benefit analysis, or the concept of satisficing might be applied when considering various options identified through a SWOT.

-The "best" framework depends heavily on the specific context of the decision, including the complexity, urgency, available resources, and the goals of the decision-maker.
-Understanding the strengths and weaknesses of each framework allows for a more informed and effective approach to making choices.

 ### BA & Elicitation Skills